junxit/us-congress-bills-113/metadata.md

 - 2014-03-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 399 - 19 (Roll no. 148). (text: CR H2718-2723)
 - 2014-03-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 399 - 19 (Roll no. 148).(text: CR H2718-2723)
 - 2014-03-27 — Received in the Senate.
+- 2014-04-02 — Read twice and referred to the Committee on Foreign Relations.